OSVAI/ODConv/README.md

 ## License

-ODConv is released under the MIT license.
+ODConv is released under the Apache license.
 We encourage use for both research and commercial purposes, as long as proper attribution is given.

 ## Acknowledgment